jjenksNC/wordpress-pwa-optimization/README.md

 ### JSON shema configuration

-The WPO optimization plugins are based on JSON schema configuration that enables full control of the optimization using a simple JSON document.
+The WPO optimization plugins are based on JSON schema based configuration that enables full control of the optimization using a simple JSON document.
 This provides several great advantages for website performance optimization.

 #### Advantage 1: platform independent